Baby steps into the investment universe - Analytical; Part 2 of 3

 I think it will take another 12 to 18 months at the Advanced level before you are ready to go to the Expert level.

-The difference between self-learning online compared to a classroom setting where there is a teacher is that with self-learning you need the self-discipline to go through all the materials and to do the worked examples and case studies.
+The difference between self-learning online compared to a classroom setting where there is a teacher is that with self-learning you need the self-discipline to go through all the materials and to do the work examples and case studies.

 The biggest challenge will be the “practice” part as you are not able to discuss with other students or a lecturer/teacher.

 My advice if you are stuck - pose the questions online.
-What I did was to skip the part and then come back after you have learned a bit more.
+What I did was skip the part and then come back after you have learned a bit more.
 It has worked most of the time.

 Secondly, when you read the case studies online, they generally present the situation and analysis together.
 Effectively you get the "solution" as you read the case.